-Message from the Director of Research
+Message from the Assistant Dean of Clinical Education and Research

 The mission of the Office of Research is to provide support for the research activities of the university by providing guidance and opportunities for faculty, staff and students to engage in various research activities that promote advancement in the biomedical and clinical sciences.
 All areas of research from basic biological research to translational and population-based studies are included.
 Support for these areas includes statistical consulting, an intramural grant program and a searchable database of extramural grant opportunities.